JanMuehlnikel/Car-Model-Recognition/README.md

 [Jan Mühlnikel](https://github.com/JanMuehlnikel)    [Luca Mohr](https://github.com/Luca2732)

 # Data
-We chose to use the DVM Car Dataset (https://deepvisualmarketing.github.io/) to train our models.
-This dataset contains a good number of images for various car manufacturers and it' models.
+We chose to use the **DVM Car Dataset** (https://deepvisualmarketing.github.io/) to train our models.
+This dataset contains a good number of images for various car manufacturers and it's models.

 (Jingming Huang, Bowei Chen, Lan Luo, Shigang Yue, and Iadh Ounis.
 (2022).
 "DVM-CAR: A large-scale automotive dataset for visual marketing research and applications".
 In Proceedings of IEEE International Conference on Big Data, pp.4130–4137)